Tomas-Jankauskas/slugs-migration-scripts/README.md

 # slugs-migration-scripts
-Some helper functions to migrate translations from EN texts to slug
-# slugs-migration-scripts

 This repository contains a set of helper functions for migrating translations from English texts to slugs.
 Here's a brief explanation of each script: